madchap/graylog2-zabbix/README.md

 This doesn't require anything on the agent.
 It is an external script curl'ing to the Graylog2 API.

+Please note, if running by hand, that the `poll_data` item has to be run first.

 ## How to install
   * Create a Graylog2 user with the "reader" role
   * Enter the credentials in the check_graylog_node_creds.txt file.